linux-system-roles/auto-maintenance/README.md

 * `--skip-check` - boolean - If set to `true`, check using galaxy-importer is skipped.
 By default, `false`.
-* `--skip-changelog` - boolean - By default, the script will attempt to generate a collection changelog in Rst format from the individual role changelogs, or convert an existing collection changelog from MD to Rst.
-Use `--skip-changelog` if you do not want to do any of this.
+* `--skip-changelog` - boolean - By default, the script will attempt to generate a collection changelog from the individual role changelogs.
+Use `--skip-changelog` if you do not want to do this.
 * `--debug` - boolean - By default, the script will only output informational messages.
 Use `--debug` to see the details.
 * `--rpm` - string - Specifies the rpm file for the input collection.
 When --rpm